kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-30-be-jealous-of-arsenal-signing-calafiori.md

 Gabriel Martinelli should be protecting him at all costs because the Italian will be providing him the same service Bukayo Saka receives from Ben White on the right wing, something that was missing on the left wing.

+Mikel Arteta on if he will play as a center-back or left-back:

+> Both positions, especially the way we want to play and the way we want to evolve in our game models.
+He is a player who is going to fit into what we want.

 I really wanted to see him play again for Thiago Motta at Juventus because he brought that out of him.
+He played for Motta as a left center-back at Bologna.
 Now the question is, will Arteta allow him to show that spontaneity that got him signed, or will he play a more reserved role?